nmi-leipzig/sim-x-pll/README.md

 # Xilinx 7 Series PLL and MMCM Simulation

 This project aims to simulate the behavior of the PLLE2_BASE as well as the PLLE2_ADV PLL and the MMCME2_BASE MMCM found on the Xilinx 7 Series FPGAs.
+The MMCME2_ADV MMCM is not (yet) supported.
 This is done in Verilog, and can for example be simulated using the Icarus Verilog simulation and synthesis tool.
 It follows the instantiation interface described in the [documentation](https://www.xilinx.com/support/documentation/sw_manuals/xilinx2018_3/ug953-vivado-7series-libraries.pdf) on page 509ff for the PLLs and 461ff for the MMCM.
 This way you can just drop the files listed below into your project, instantiate the PLL/MMCM like you would for real hardware and simulate it.
 Read on to learn how to use the module and what it can and cannot do.
+If you just want to know, what works and what doesn't, just have a look at the [project status](#status)

 ## Quickstart